 Membership auto-renews unless you cancel

 Sims McCormick and her husband Rob Knecht have their own farm in Duxbury Bay, Massachusetts.
-They compare oysters to wine and offer up the different flavor profiles and detailed descriptions.
+They offer up the different oyster flavor profiles and detailed descriptions.
 Since they source from 90 different shellfish farms, you get the breadth of their knowledge without having to do the research yourself.

 Real Oyster Cult is a great choice if you want to enjoy these oysters for a date night or don’t want to commit to three dozen or more oysters (which is usually the minimum elsewhere).
 And you’ll get these curated oysters directly from the company's Boston shop.
 The company delivers on Tuesdays and Fridays, and the minimum order is 20 oysters.